Nikon F2

-The Nikon F2 is a professional-level, interchangeable lens, 35 mm film, single-lens reflex (SLR) camera.
+The Nikon F2 is a professional-level 35 mm single-lens reflex (SLR) camera.
 It was manufactured by the Japanese optics company Nippon Kogaku K. K. (Nikon Corporation since 1988) in Japan from September 1971 to 1980.
 It used a horizontal-travel focal plane shutter with titanium shutter curtains and a speed range of 1 to 1/2000 second (up to 10 seconds using the self-timer) plus Bulb and Time, and flash X-sync of 1/80 second.
 It had dimensions (with DE-1 head, see below) of 98 mm height, 152.5 mm width, 65 mm depth and 730 g weight.
 It was available in two colors: black with chrome trim and all black.
 The F2 was adopted by both casual photographers and professional photographers, the latter of those especially photojournalists covering the later half of the Vietnam War.

 The F2 is the second member of the long line of Nikon F-series professional-level 35 mm SLRs that began with the Nikon F (manufactured 1959–1974) and followed each other in a sort of dynastic succession as the top-of-the-line Nikon camera.
-The other members were the F3 (1980–2001), F4 (1988–1996), F5 (1996–2005) and F6 (2004–2020).
-The F-series do not share any major components except for the all-important bayonet lens mount ('F mount').
+The other members were the F3 (1980–2001), F4 (1988–1996), F5 (1996–2005), and F6 (2004–2020).
+The F-series do not share any major components except for the all-important bayonet lens mount, the Nikon F-mount.

 All Nikon professional F-series SLRs are full system cameras.
 This means that each camera body serves as only a modular hub.